apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine war live updates: Ukraine reportedly destroys supersonic Russian bomber; drones damage Moscow apartments**
+**Christian Pulisic: US captain scores sensational goal on AC Milan debut**

-You can read more about it [here](https://www.cnbc.com/2023/08/22/russia-ukraine-live-updates.html).
+You can read more about it [here](https://www.cnn.com/2023/08/22/sport/christian-pulisic-ac-milan-debut-bologna-spt-intl/index.html).

 ## Requirements
 - Python 3.8